-This fast-and-easy vegetarian Croatian shrimp recipe or škampi na buzara, which literally translates to "shrimp stew," can be on the table in about 45 minutes.
+This fast-and-easy Croatian shrimp recipe or škampi na buzara, which literally translates to "shrimp stew," can be on the table in about 45 minutes.

 Buzara-style cooking simply means that some type of shellfish or crustacean is cooked with olive oil, wine, garlic, breadcrumbs and fresh herbs.
 Dagnje na Buzaru or stewed mussels is another example of this style of cooking.

 Skampi na buzara can be prepared with head-on shrimp, tail-on shrimp, or peeled shrimp.
 But, as you can imagine, leaving the shells on when stewing makes for a delicious sauce just perfect for dipping in crusty bread.

 - 3 pounds head-on large shrimp or 1 1/2 pounds tail-on large shrimp